 17 For the great day of his wrath is come; and who shall be able to stand?
 (Rev. 6:14-17 KJV)

-Travel from the TELEIOS to the MEROS is via a door or opening:
+Heavenly beings travel from the TELEIOS to the MEROS through a portal:

 12 Then he dreamed, and behold, a ladder was set up on the earth, and its top reached to heaven; and there the angels of God were ascending and descending on it…